lucaspal/flask-api-seed/README.md

 # Flask REST API Seed

 this is a simple project can be used as a seed of rest api projects using flask

-## setting up the enviroment
+## Setting up the environment

 - make sure you have python 3.8+ (newest version)
-- create a new virtual environment, prefered in the project directory under name **.venv**
+- create a new virtual environment, preferred in the project directory under name **.venv**
     ```
     python -m venv .venv
     ```